The-EternalShop/.github/profile/README.md

 [Minecraft Vids](https://www.youtube.com/@sweaty_noob_at_all/videos)

 # Consoles Used
-Bruno Console
+Bruno Console,
-X-Ternal Console
+X-Ternal Console,
-GitHub Console
+GitHub Console,
-KS Console
+KS Console,
 [Buy Your Consoles](https://github.com/eternalxlks/Consoles/)
 # Copyright
 (c) 2022 by eternalxlks and brunozhon.
 Under no part of this code may be distributed as one's own, and it is reserved to eternalxlks and brunozhon